Breastfeeding and complementary feeding: importance, challenges and protection in emergencies

 During the first days of the baby's life, breast milk is known as colostrum and is especially rich in nutrients.
 Over time, breast milk adapts its composition to always contain the right proportions of fats, proteins, carbohydrates, vitamins, minerals, and water that the baby needs.

-Furthermore, the live cells, microorganisms, and bioactive factors contained in breast milk have a positive effect on the infant's innate immunity that no formula milk can replicate (Cacho & Lawrence, 2017)Cacho, N. T., & Lawrence, R. M. (2017).
-Innate immunity and breast milk.
-Frontiers in Immunology, 8, 584. https://doi.org/10.3389/fimmu.2017.00584.
-Thus, breast milk strengthens the newborn's chemical intestinal barriers against pathogens, helps compensate for the immaturity of epithelial cells and macrophages, contributes to establishing the gut microbiota and its symbiosis with the host, and enables the recognition and inactivation of pathogens.
-At the same time, it also helps control the inflammation that all these effects could produce.
-Moreover, there are other protective effects of breast milk that are not yet well understood, such as the possible contribution of the stem cells it contains to the regeneration of the infant's tissues and immune system.
+Furthermore, the living cells, microorganisms and bioactive factors contained in breast milk have a positive effect on the infant's innate immunity that no formula milk can replicate (Cacho & Lawrence, 2017).
+Breast milk reinforces the chemical barriers of the newborn's intestine against pathogens, helps compensate for the immaturity of epithelial cells and macrophages, contributes to establishing the intestinal microbiota and its symbiosis with the host, and enables the recognition and inactivation of pathogens.
+At the same time, it helps control the inflammation that all these effects could produce.
+Moreover, there are other protective effects of breast milk that we do not yet fully understand, such as the possible contribution of the stem cells it contains to the regeneration of the infant's tissues and immune system.
 Thanks to all of this, breast milk reduces morbidity and mortality from diarrhoeal and respiratory infections.

 Breastfeeding also has important positive effects on mothers who practice it: it reduces the risk of ovarian and breast cancer, facilitates spacing between pregnancies, helps with the loss of weight gained during pregnancy, and reduces the risk of diabetes, among other benefits.